 Is personal data systematically destroyed, erased, or anonymised when it is either no longer legally required to be retained or is no longer needed to fulfil the purpose(s) for which it was collected/processed?

 Yes.
-Personal data is used in Audience Finder to match to pseudonymised keys, which are then used for analysis and delivery of fully anonymised reporting.
+Personal data is used in Audience Answers to match to pseudonymised keys, which are then used for analysis and delivery of fully anonymised reporting.
 Personal information is then automatically deleted after pseudonymisation.
 Of the data extracted at source from ticketing systems, we retain only the customer unique reference number and the postcode for the purpose of delivering fully anonymised reporting and analysis metrics in the Audience Finder service.

 For how long do you store data about our customers?

 Personal information in the form of names and addresses is stored only for the period of time between data extractions - in the case of most organisations this as at most one week.
-Postcodes, source ticketing system customer unique reference numbers and pseudonymised keys are stored for the life of the Audience Finder service.
+Postcodes, source ticketing system customer unique reference numbers and pseudonymised keys are stored for the life of the Audience Answers service.

 How does your organisation handle instances when individuals request that their personal data be removed from your system(s)?